jacksleight/statamic-bard-texstyle/README.md

 **FYI:** This addon supersedes [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), it offers everything that did and more!
 If you're using that already [check the migration guide](https://github.com/jacksleight/statamic-bard-texstyle/blob/main/MIGRATION.md), I’ve made it as simple as possible.

-This Statamic addon gives you the ability to add custom heading, paragraph, span (inline text) and div (container) styles to the Bard fieldtype.
+This Statamic addon gives you the ability to add custom heading, paragraph, span (inline) and div (block) styles to the Bard fieldtype.

 ## Installation